 Skip to content

-Julian Assange in Strasbourg: "I Pled Guilty to Journalism," Nothing Else
+Julian Assange in Strasbourg: ‘I Pled Guilty to Journalism,’ Nothing Else

-His powerful presentation detailed the extent of his persecution by the combined forces of the CIA, FBI, U.S. Justice Department and other agencies of the U.S. government which expected to extradite him to the U.S. and stand trial on charges that he had violated the 1917 Espionage Act.
+His powerful presentation detailed the extent of his persecution by the combined forces of the CIA, FBI, U.S. Justice Department and other U.S. government agencies, which expected to extradite him to the U.S. and stand trial on charges that he had violated the 1917 Espionage Act.
 His case was one of criminalization of journalism, free speech, and the impossibility of finding any state that would grant him asylum, he described, but his broader warning was that “the criminalization of news-gathering activities is a threat to investigative journalism everywhere.
 I was formally convicted by a foreign power for asking, for receiving and publishing truthful information about that power, while I was in Europe.”

 This post is for paying subscribers only